ramith123/360projecttest/README.md

 Website : https://ramith123.github.io/360projecttest/

-Photography was done using a dji 360 camera with custom software.
+Photography was done using a dji gimbled camera with custom software.